 Revenue is measured based on the consideration to which the Company expects to be entitled in a contract with a customer and excludes amounts collected on behalf of third parties.
-Revenue comprises tariffs for power capacity, electrical energy and fuel charges.
-Tariffs are calculated in accordance with the PPA.
+The tariff structure under the PPA is comprised of power capacity (includes investment charge and fixed operation and maintenance charge), electrical energy and fuel charges components.